Skip to content

 • Making it part of your daily routine — for example, if you have morning and evening meds, take them right before you brush your teeth

-If your meds are a bit more complicated, or you’d just like some extra support, Devoted Health works with a number of pharmacies that offer extra services:
+If your meds are a bit more complicated, or you’d just like some extra support, try:

-• Mail-order or delivery: If getting to the pharmacy is a challenge, you may want to get your meds sent to your home instead.
-CVS Caremark is our partner for mail-order pharmacy — and in some cities, we also work with Capsule to offer same-day medication delivery.
+• Mail-order.
+If getting to the pharmacy is a challenge, you may want to get your meds sent to your home instead.
+CVS Caremark is our partner for mail-order pharmacy.

 Q: How can I get help understanding and using my medications?